Paying for residential or nursing home care

 How we assess your capital and savings

-If your capital and savings is in excess of £23,250 you need to have a care assessment to define your strengths and abilities and identify your care needs.
+If your capital and savings is in excess of £23,250 you can contact care providers directly without input from us.
+Alternatively you can request a care assessment from us to define your strengths and abilities and identify your care needs.
 Whichever homes you consider must be able to meet your assessed care needs.

 If your capital and savings is below £23,250 and you have eligible needs, the Council will contribute financially towards the cost of your assessed care needs.
 You must have a financial assessment to work out how much you will pay.